Phonics Foundations · India

 Age 8 Full phonics map largely complete.
 Focus shifts to reading fluency and comprehension.
 Encountering multi-syllable words.
 Move toward independent reading with support.
 Discuss stories — what happened, why, how characters felt.

 If your child is behind these benchmarks, that is very common in India.
-ASER 2023 found that 57.2% of Class 5 students cannot read a Class 2-level English text — which means millions of Indian children are learning to catch up at age 8, 9, and 10.
+ASER's annual surveys consistently document that fewer than half of Class 5 students read a Class 2-level English text fluently — which means millions of Indian children are learning to catch up at age 8, 9, and 10.
 Starting systematic phonics at any age works, even if the child is older than the standard starting point.

 ZigZu — India's first AI Reading Coach